Fellows-Only Events

 These monthly events take place via Zoom and offer Fellows from all over the world a chance to meet and learn about and discuss a range of topics relating to Scotland’s past.

-These consist of a 30–40-minute talk by an expert in their field, followed by a Q&A session and a chance to speak with Fellows and members of Society staff.
+These consist of a ~40-minute talk by a Fellow, followed by a Q&A session and a chance to speak with Fellows and Society President and staff.
 The online meetings are themed around a range of history, archaeology and heritage topics, career stages, countries and regions.
 For example:

-- ‘Kilmartin’s Prehistory’ with Dr Sharon Webb FSAScot, Director and Curator of Archaeology at Kilmartin Museum, Argyll
+• ‘Kilmartin’s Prehistory’ with Dr Sharon Webb FSAScot, Curator of Archaeology, Kilmartin Museum

-Online Fellows’ Meetings usually take place on a Thursday and most start at 4pm or 5pm (UK time), although the online meetings for Fellows in Australia begin at 8am or 9am (UK time).
+Online Fellows’ Meetings usually take place on a Thursday, most start at 4pm or 5pm (UK time) and some of the talks are recorded for Fellows to watch later.

 Private Tours